.au: Operation

-Oversight of .au is by .au Domain Administration (auDA).
-It is a not-for-profit organisation whose membership is derived from Internet organisations, industry members and interested individuals.
+Oversight of .au is by auDA, a not-for-profit organisation whose membership is derived from Internet organisations, industry members and interested individuals.

 The organisation operates with the endorsement of the Australian Government and with the delegated authority of ICANN.

 Policy for .au is devised by policy development panels.
 These panels are convened by auDA and combine public input with industry representation to derive policy.

 The day-to-day operation of the .au registry technical facility is tendered out by auDA.

 AusRegistry has performed the registry role since the initial tender in 2002.

 In December 2017, Afilias won a competitive tender process to take over the running of the registry from AusRegistry.

 The registry does not sell domain registration services direct to the consumer, rather consumers who wish to register a domain must do so via a domain name registrar.

 After the industry's liberalisation in 2002, there is an active competitive market in registrars with a variety of prices and services.

-In 2008 auDA changed its longstanding policy and allowed changes in ownership of .au domains.
-Although the secondary market was initially slow to take off there have recently been signs of increasing maturity in the .au aftermarket culminating in the record $125,500 sale of investmentproperty.com.au.
+In 2008, auDA changed its longstanding policy and allowed changes in ownership of .au domains.
+Although the secondary market was initially slow to take off, there have recently been signs of increasing maturity in the .au aftermarket culminating in the record $125,500 sale of investmentproperty.com.au.

-The auDA ISS is a world-first industry initiative aimed at improving the security of .au registrar businesses, protecting .au registrants and enhancing the overall stability and integrity of the .au domain space. auDA introduced the ISS in October 2013 as a mandatory requirement, and all accredited registrars must be certified as ISS compliant within 24 months.
+The auDA information security standard (ISS) is an industry initiative aimed at improving the security of .au registrar businesses, protecting .au registrants and enhancing the overall stability and integrity of the .au domain space.

+auDA introduced the ISS in October 2013 as a mandatory requirement, with all accredited registrars required to be certified as ISS compliant within 24 months.

 Structure

 The naming rules for .au require registrations under second-level categories that describe a type of entity. .com.au, for example, is designed for commercial entities.
-This follows a similar allocation policy to that formerly used in other countries such as the United Kingdom and New Zealand.
+This follows a similar allocation policy to that formerly used in other countries such as the United Kingdom, Canada and New Zealand.